 - Accent lighting focuses light on a particular area or object.
 It is often used to highlight the artwork.
 Examples of accent lights include wall sconces, floodlights, recessed lights or track lighting.

 - Task lighting refers to a non-movable light such as several recessed lights, under cabinet lighting to provide lighting onto the counters for cutting and preparing food.

 - Ambient light is natural light, either outdoors or coming through windows.

 - Pendant light fixtures normally are 50 pounds or less decorative hanging lights.

 - Decorative lighting is the statement lighting of the space such as an elegant chandelier, or dramatic pendants.

 The lights I choose are considered large pendant lights 24 Butte 24 inch cone shape light by Rejuvenation and they are also considered decorative lighting.
-They were clean, geometric shape and metal material.
-To keep the coastal decor throughout I kept an organic feel with light wood cafe style stools and light color wood floors.
+They were clean, geometric shapes and metal material.
+To keep the coastal decor throughout I kept an organic feel with light wood cafe-style stools and light color wood floors.

 I kept accent lighting in the ceiling such as recessed “can” lights.
 The task lighting was under the oven hood and over the sink area and above the cabinet.